duststorm/makehuman/trunk/makehuman/docs/source/user_manual_view.rst

 Background
 ------------

-The background mode shows an image ﬁle on top of the model.
+The background mode shows an image file on top of the model.
 This is useful when the model should resemble an existing sketch, photograph or render.
-The ﬁrst time it is activated, it shows a list of ﬁles from the ~/makehuman/backgrounds folder to choose from.
+The first time it is activated, it shows a list of files from the ~/makehuman/backgrounds folder to choose from.

 Afterward the background button toggles the background on and off.
 To choose another image go to library, background.